writer/writer-framework/CONTRIBUTING.md

 ## Setting up a development environment

 Whether you're interested in contributing to the repository, creating a fork, or just improving your understanding of Streamsync, these are the suggested steps for setting up a development environment.
-- You can install the package in editable mode using `poetry install --with build`, which will make it more convenient if you intend to tweak the backend.
+- You can install the package in editable mode using `poetry install`
 - Enable the virtual environment with `poetry shell`
+- Install all the dev dependencies with `alfred install.dev`
 - Run streamsync in port 5000.
-For example, `streamsync edit hello --port 5000`.
+For example, `streamsync edit apps/hello --port 5000`.
-- Install dependencies and run `npm run dev` in `/ui`.
-This runs the frontend for Streamsync in development mode while proxying requests to port 5000.
-- A breakdown of the steps required for packaging can be found in `./build.sh`.
-Notably, it includes compiling the frontend and taking it from `/ui` and into the Python package.